2022 New York Attorney General election

 The 2022 New York Attorney General election was held on November 8, 2022.
-Incumbent Democratic Attorney General Letitia James was eligible for re-election, however originally decided to run for Governor of New York in 2022.
-On December 9, 2021, however, James suspended her gubernatorial campaign and announced that she would seek re-election as attorney general.
+Incumbent Democratic Attorney General Letitia James was eligible for re-election, but originally decided to run for Governor of New York in 2022.
+On December 9, 2021, however, she suspended her gubernatorial campaign and announced that she would seek re-election as attorney general.
 Republicans nominated Michael Henry, an attorney from Queens.
-James defeated Henry by a margin of 9.2%, a massive underperformance from her 27.2% victory in 2018.
+James defeated Henry by a margin of 9.2%, down from her 27.2% victory in 2018.

-Between every statewide race in New York in 2022, this is the only one where the incumbent (Letitia James) refused to debate their opponent.
+Of all the statewide races in New York in 2022, this is the only one where the incumbent (Letitia James) refused to debate their opponent.

 Democratic primary

 After incumbent attorney general Letitia James announced her candidacy for governor of New York, several other Democrats launched campaigns for attorney general.
 When James suspended her campaign for governor and announced that she would seek re-election instead, those candidates ended their campaigns for attorney general and endorsed James.
 As of June 23, 2022, James had no primary challengers.
 The Democratic primary for AG was cancelled and James advanced to the November general election.